casper-network/docs-archive/dapp/getting-started.md

         └── standard_payment.wasm
 ```

+1. Run the test
+2. View the test compiling
+3. View the test running
+4. See the test results
+5. To debug, you can view our section of this guide about [Debugging contracts](....)
-The tests project will auto-build the contract, but not vice-versa.
+Note: The tests project will auto-build the contract, but not vice-versa.

 You can use `cargo-casperlabs --help` including brief instructions.